kyuupichan/ieee754/docs/ieee754.rst

 The :mod:`ieee754` module provides support for arbitrary-precision binary floating point arithmetic.

-Its design revolves around four concepts: binary numbers, binary formats, the context for arithmetic, and signals.
+Its design revolves around four concepts: binary formats, binary numbers, the context for arithmetic, and signals.

+A binary format controls the exponent range and precision that values are stored in and that calculation results are delivered to.

 A binary number is immutable.
-It has a format, sign, exponent and significand, and can hold special values such as :const:`Infinity`, :const:`NaN`, :const:`sNaN`.
+It has a format, sign, exponent and significand, and can hold special values such as :const:`Infinity`, :const:`NaN` and :const:`sNaN`.
 It also distinguishes :const:`-0` from :const:`+0`.

-A binary format controls the exponent range and precision that the result of a calculation is delivered to.

 Arithmetic is done under the control of an environment called a `context`.
-It specifies rounding rules, when tininess is detected, holds flags indicating what arithmetic exceptions have occurred, and offers fine-grained control over signal handling.
+It specifies the rounding rule and when tininess is detected, holds flags indicating what arithmetic exceptions have occurred, and offers fine-grained control over signal handling.
 Rounding options are :const:`ROUND_CEILING` (towards :const:`+Infinity`), :const:`ROUND_FLOOR` (towards :const:`-Infinity`), :const:`ROUND_DOWN` (towards zero), :const:`ROUND_UP` (away